lisr-pcx/on-board-tips/docs/index.md

 - GUI framework
 - working with FILEs
 - working with databases
-- working with TCP/IP stack
+- working with TCP/IP stack (UDP/TCP sockets, HTTP ..)
-    - UDP socket
-    - TCP socket
-    - HTTP server
+- working with specific communication protocols (MQTT, Matter, CAN, )
 - debug and logging
 - test and profiling